 Create and quilt the center panel

 - Find the three layers for the center panel.
-Place them together, in order, to create your quilt sandwich: first the sheer cloth for the backing, then the fusible batting, then the top quilting cotton fabric (right side up).
+Place them together, in order, to create your quilt sandwich: first the sheer cloth for the backing, then the fusible batting (fusing side up), then the top quilting cotton fabric (right side up).
 You want the fusible batting to adhere to the back of the main center panel.
 The sheer panel acts as your backing, allowing you to easily stitch all your quilting lines without the risk of the batting catching on the needle plate.

 - Press all three layers, which will allow the batting to adhere.
 You just need to lightly press as the quilting will be what actually secures all three layers.